Cécred: International expansion

-Technology
+Formulation technologies

+Foundation collection

 Beyoncé stated that she could not find hair technology that works for all hair textures, so she funded the development of a custom bioactive keratin ferment technology for Cécred.
 Ethically sourced natural wool protein is made bioavailable and molecular in size, mimicking keratin in human hair to repair and reinforce weak or damaged hair of the user, and to penetrate the cortex of individual hair strands.
 The ferment is activated by infused honey and probiotic lactobacillus which also act as a humectant.

-My priorities are quality and intention.
-It was important to decide where we invested in our formulations.
-I knew what I wanted to do, with technology that works for all women and all textures, because I had not been able to find it.
-I built this from the ground up and funded it myself.
-First, I had to find the right team with the best experience who also shared my beliefs.
-This business was led by heart and passion, not by a business plan.
-We went above and beyond to make decisions based on results and the absolute best science.
-And better results meant more investment in quality products.
-Every hair texture deserves testing, research and development.
-Black women in general are the last to be included in testing.
-We are often prescribed things based on studies we were not included in.
-It’s bigger than me, or hair.
-Now we have created something that celebrates healthy hair for all women, including us.
-I’m always honored to invest in us.
+As of launch, Cécred formulas are infused with a Temple Oud fragrance, including notes of oud, Australian sandalwood, warm musk, night-blooming jasmine, Haitian vetiver and violet leaves.